bmwcarit/joynr/wiki/jee.md

 ### Generating the interfaces

-When generating the interfaces for use in a JEE environment, you have to activate an additional parameter in the joynr generator (see also [the generator documentation](generator.md)).
+When generating the interfaces for use in a JEE environment, use the Java code generator, see [the generator documentation](generator.md) for further information about the generator.

 Here's an example of what the plugin configuration might look like: